keu/docs/software_versioned_docs/version-0.16/quickstart.md

     - **Webserver:** The Airflow component responsible for rendering the Airflow UI
     - **Scheduler:** The Airflow component responsible for monitoring and triggering tasks

-    > **Note:** If you’re running the Astronomer Software CLI with the [buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/) feature enabled in Docker, you may see an error (`buildkit not supported by daemon`).
+    > **Note:** If you’re running the Astronomer CLI with the [buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/) feature enabled in Docker, you may see an error (`buildkit not supported by daemon`).
 Learn more in [this forum post](https://forum.astronomer.io/t/buildkit-not-supported-by-daemon-error-command-docker-build-t-airflow-astro-bcb837-airflow-latest-failed-failed-to-execute-cmd-exit-status-1/857).

 2. Verify that all 3 Docker containers were created by running the following command: